EPCCed/2021-12-02_ARCHER2-Intro-Package_Online/_episodes/04-submission.md

 using `srun` for the multiple OpenMP threads that will be associated with each MPI task.

-As we saw above, you can use the options to `sbatch` to control how many parallel tasks are placed on each compute node and can use the `--cpus-per-task` option to set the stride between parallel tasks to the right value to accommodate the OpenMP threads - the value for `--cpus-per-task` should usually be the same as that for `OMP_NUM_THREADS`.
+As we saw above, you can use the options to `sbatch` to control how many parallel tasks are placed on each compute node.
+You use the `--cpus-per-task` option to set the stride between parallel tasks to the right value to accommodate the OpenMP threads - the value for `--cpus-per-task` should usually be the same as that for `OMP_NUM_THREADS`.
 To ensure you get the correct thread pinning, you also need to specify an additional OpenMP environment